zviederi/xymon-client/README.md

 Xymon Client
 =========

-Install xymon client on host machine
+Compile and install a xymon client on host machine from source

 Requirements
 ------------